RichardSima2021/C-Shell/README.md

-# ICS53Proj2
-ICS 53 Project 2 - Shell
+Shell simulator writtten in C